diodechain/website/_docs/metamask.md

 !["MetaMask networks"](images/docs/metamask_networks.png)

-Finally at the bottom of the Networks settings there is big blue button called 'Add Network' click that and enter the Diode Testnet values there as below:
+Finally at the bottom of the Networks settings there is big blue button called 'Add Network' click that and enter the Diode Prenet values there as below:

 !["MetaMask diode settings"](images/docs/metamask_diode.png)